evost/Valden/README.md

 If you have any problems with the startup, we recommend downloading and installing [Visual C++ Redistributable](https://www.microsoft.com/en-US/download/details.aspx?id=48145).

 ## Source code
-This is **not** an open-source project, but you can ask how this or that works.
-Perhaps, the whole source code will be opened after the final release *(v1.0.0)*.
-But maybe not.
+This is an [open-source project](https://github.com/evost/Valden), so you can ask how this or that works.